cpyon23/portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
-This repository showcases my skills and projects as a Frontend Developer and AWS Platform Engineer, highlighting my experience with web development technologies and cloud infrastructure.
+This repository showcases my skills and projects as a Frontend Developer, highlighting my experience with web development technologies.

 ## 🛠️ Technologies Used